15-440/website/recitations.md

 We have several recitation sessions.
 As of now, all are set to take place in-person.

+Recitations are **not held every week**, only when shown on the [schedule](../schedule).
+We will also announce upcoming recitations in lecture.

 **All** recitations take place on Fridays.